How to Customize a Tesla & What It Will Cost You in 2023?

 Not happy with your factory Tesla wheels?
 Don’t want to pay for a nice set of aftermarket rims?
 Powder coating is the way to go.
 You’ll give your wheels better looks and protection.

-Powder coating is a particular type of process that uses heat and electricity to bond a colored layer onto the surfaces.
-The average cost is between $400 and $600.
+Powder coating is a process that uses heat and electricity to bond a colored layer onto the surfaces with an average cost of $500.

 Body Upgrades

 Installing a full-body kit makes any car stand out, and Teslas are no exception.
-This upgrade includes bumpers, diffusers, spoilers, side skirts, and custom trunk lids, to name a few.
+I’ve seen some stout kits for Model X and Model S. Such upgrades include bumpers, diffusers, spoilers, side skirts, custom trunk lids, and hoods.

-Tuners offer complete body kits of ABS plastic, fiberglass, or carbon fiber.
-The price depends on the material and varies from $4,000 to over $10,000.
+Tuners offer complete body kits of ABS plastic, fiberglass, lightweight aluminum, or carbon fiber.
+The price depends on the material and varies from $3,000 to over $10,000.

 While a widebody kit will improve your Tesla aerodynamics and appearance, you can easily exceed your budget when combining it with other upgrades.

-In this case, I suggest selecting body mods that will still give your vehicle a sleek look and won’t break the bank.
-See more on Tesla body kits and their alternatives.
+In this case, I suggest selecting individual body mods that will still give your vehicle a sleek look and won’t break the bank.

 A combination of a front lip and a rear spoiler is not as expensive, and you can install it yourself, paying less than $1,000 for the parts.